 Upon graduation from law school, students are awarded a professional degree, the Juris Doctor (JD) in law.
 The students wishing to obtain specialized training in a particular area of the law may earn the LL.M.
-(Master of Laws) after one extra year of studies .
+(Master of Laws) after one extra year of studies.

 In addition to attending law school, a law student is required to pass the state bar in order to practice law.
-The bar examination in most U.S. states is two days long and usually consists of:
+The bar examination in most U.S. states is two days long which takes place at the very end of the law school period and usually consists of:

-- A number of essay questions that test knowledge of general legal principles, and may also test knowledge of the state's own law (usually subjects such as wills, trusts and community property, which always vary from one state to another) - A professional responsibility ("ethics") exam - The Multistate Bar Examination, a standardized, six-hour, two-hundred multiple choice question examination.
-The MBE cover contracts, torts, American constitutional law, criminal law, evidence and real property.
+- A number of essay questions that test knowledge of general legal principles, and may also test knowledge of the state's own law (usually subjects such as wills, trusts and community property, which always vary from one state to another) - A professional responsibility ("ethics") exam - The Multistate Bar Examination ,a standardized, six-hour, two-hundred multiple choice question examination.
+The MBE cover contracts , torts , American constitutional law , criminal law , evidence and real property.